att/rcloud/README-release.md

 This tar ball includes RCloud 2.4.0 including all required R package dependencies frozen at their respective versions at the time of the release (tested with R 4.4.2 and R 4.2.2).
-Therefore it is intended to use used with a clean R installation (tested on clean Debian 12 system with `r-base-dev`), or as a container (see below).
+Therefore it is intended to be used with a clean R installation (tested on Debian 12 system with `r-base-dev`), or as a container (see below).

 For latest development and updates, please visit https://github.com/att/rcloud